alitn/yellow-brick-road/README.rst

 * Automatic dependency generation of a closure library based application, just add the ``//= require_closure_root`` directive.

+* Compiling protocol buffer files to closure library ``goog.proto2.Message`` subclasses, as a rake task.

 * Using soy templates as part of the closure library.

 * Using stand-alone soy templates without closure library, just configure the gem add the ``.js.soy`` file in assets directory, and it gets compiled automatically.